Please share your memories of our friends, club members and loved ones that have left us.

-During the Summer this lifelong member of the United Reformed Church, previously known as Pudsey Congregational Church, passed away.
+During the Summer of 2017, this lifelong member of the United Reformed Church, previously known as Pudsey Congregational Church, passed away.

 A kind person who never had a bad word for anybody or anything…..unless Yorkshire County Cricket Club were not playing as well as she hoped, for she was an ardent cricket fan who not only was a regular at Headingley but went on YCCC overseas cricketing holidays.
 Katie also had a spell umpiring in the Pudsey and District Cricket League and neither she nor her cricketing mentor, Cecil Thorpe, were to be underrated.

 Katie very kindly left a sum of money to Pudsey Congs CC and a wrought iron gate has been erected and a plaque mounted along side which we unveiled at a short ceremony on Sunday December 3rd, 2017.

 All are welcome.